Create barcodes using fonts in a Mac App with a Barcode XCFramework

 8. Next, we will generate the barcode in our app using SwiftUI.
 Click on “ContentView.swift” in Xcode Project Navigator, add the following code into the file.

-A complete list of the font names can be found in the Barcode XCFramework documentation.
+You can find a complete list of the font names in the Barcode XCFramework documentation.

 9. We are now ready to run our application and see our barcode.
 Click on the menu, Product -> Run and you should see the Mac app with the barcode as shown below.